 fbpx skip to Main Content

-Knutsford Veterinary Surgery understands the importance of looking after the personal information that we hold to enable us to provide you with veterinary care for your pets and in accordance with General Data Protection Regulations.
-Below we explain why we collect personal information, how we use it, the conditions under which we may disclose it to others, how we keep it secure and how long we store it.
+We understand the importance of looking after the personal data that we collect and process.
+This policy explains why we collect personal data, how it is processed, the conditions under which we may disclose it to others, how we keep it secure and how long we store it.

 About us